 The cause of death was listed as cardiac arrest due to a congenital heart defect, but given the easy availability of performance-enhancing drugs and hormones in Thailand and the earlier accusations of steroid use, there was considerable media and fan speculation about the “real” cause of his death, especially when no toxicology report was released.

 In a strange way, though, Zyzz lives on.
-Ten years after his tragic passing, his adoring fans continue to post tribute videos, and his bodybuilding methods are still discussed to this day, primarily via his subreddit account.
+Eleven years after his tragic passing, his adoring fans continue to post tribute videos, and his bodybuilding techniques are still discussed to this day, primarily via his subreddit channel.
 He was believed to be worth approximately $17 million when he died, but to his fans Zyzz’s real worth was his passionate devotion and dedication to his bodybuilding craft.